cccccyd/Insurgency_Sandstorm_Scripts/README.md

 # Insurgency Sandstorm Scripts

 ### Intro
-This is a very personal repository, the scripts contains lots of Chinese characters(and I dont have enough time to rewrite these scripts to english, sorry), so the most part of README.md is written by Chinese.
+This is a repository of scripts for insurgency sandstorm dedicated server, these scripts contain lots of Chinese characters(and we dont have enough time to rewrite these scripts to english, sorry), so the most part of README.md is written by Chinese.

 Use the `Git Bash` if you want to execute these scripts on windows platform.